Skip to main content

 General Collection Guidelines

-The Mathematics Liaison at WVU Libraries selects materials to support the research needs of WVU undergraduates; MS and Ph.D. students; teaching faculty; and other researchers.
+The collections strategist at WVU Libraries selects materials to support the research needs of WVU undergraduates; MS and Ph.D. students; teaching faculty; and other researchers.

 Mathematics research at WVU focuses on applied and discrete mathematics.
 This research includes differential equations, asymptotic methods, modeling, image processing, numerical analysis, wavelet analysis, combinatorics, graph theory, matroid theory, representation theory, shock theory, approximation theory, and number theory.
 Other areas of research include applied analysis and mathematics education.